 RCBC welcomes students with disabilities into the college's educational programs.
 Access to accommodations and support services for students with learning and other disabilities is facilitated by staff in the Office of Student Support (OSS).
 In order to receive accommodations, a student must contact the OSS, self-identify as having a disability, provide appropriate documentation, and participate in an intake appointment.
 If the documentation supports the request for reasonable accommodations, the OSS will provide the student with an Accommodation Plan to give to instructors.
 Contact the Office of Student Support at 609-894-9311, ext.
-1208 or visit the website at: www.rcbc.edu/studentsupport through the Division of Student Services.
-For more information about any of these services, visit the Laurel Hall on the Mt.
+1208 or visit the website at: www.rcbc.edu/studentsupport services, visit the Laurel Hall on the Mt.
 Laurel Campus, or call (609) 894-9311 or (856) 222-9311, then dial the desired extension: